 Transformational leadership

 Transformational leadership.
-CHM
+Christian Healthcare Ministries.

 What is transformational leadership?
 Transformational leadership is a leadership style that focuses on inspiring change and collaboration among your employees.
-This leadership style focuses on empowering collaboration within your staff, so they have the courage and initiative to make decisions, be innovative, and take pride in what they do.
+Transformational leadership style focuses on empowering collaboration within your staff, so they have the courage and initiative to make decisions, be innovative, and take pride in what they do.

 • intellectual stimulation